-The course offers an overview of the foundations of Anthroposophical “Spiritual Science” which can be experienced as something that nourishes the inner life, supports creativity, and helps participants to work in the world for its genuine progress and improvement.
+The course offers an overview of the foundations of Anthroposophical “Spiritual Science”, which can be experienced as something that nourishes the inner life, supports creativity, and helps participants to work in the world for its genuine progress and improvement.

 The main objectives of the course are:

-- Learning and deepening the basic content of Spiritual Science, its insights and methods.
+- Learning and deepening the fundamental aspects of Spiritual Science, its insights and methods.

-- Fostering a moral development and enriching the life of the soul based on a core understanding of the Higher (spiritual) Worlds and man’s relationship with them.
+- Fostering a moral development and enriching the soul’s life based on a core understanding of the Higher (spiritual) Worlds and man’s relationship with them.

 - Learning how to bring a positive and supportive supersensible contribution to the spiritual and moral development of the world.